 • Assessment at walk and trot, including flexion tests and lungeing on a hard and soft surface (where safe to do so)

-• Ridden exercise - in order to raise the heart and breathing rate
+• Ridden exercise - to raise the horse’s heart and breathing rate

 • A period of rest followed by an assessment of the horse’s recovery